Elizabeth

 Recent residential development output has been above average within Elizabeth when compared nationally

-Elizabeth has recorded approximately 28 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25143 homes were approved, with a further 30 approved in FY-26.
-On average, about four people have moved to the area each year for every dwelling built during these years.
+Elizabeth recorded approximately 28 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25143 homes were approved, with a further 30 approved in FY-26 as of the present time.
+On average, about 4 people moved to the area each year for every dwelling built during these years.

-This has resulted in supply lagging demand, leading to heightened buyer competition and pricing pressures.
-The average construction cost value of new homes being built is around $230,000, which is below regional norms, offering more affordable housing options.
-In FY-26, there have been $217.0 million worth of commercial approvals, indicating robust local business investment.
-However, compared to Greater Adelaide, Elizabeth has significantly less development activity, 86.0% below the regional average per person.
+This has resulted in supply significantly lagging demand, leading to heightened buyer competition and pricing pressures.
+New homes are being constructed at an average value of $230,000, which is below regional norms, reflecting more affordable housing options.
+In FY-26, there have been $217.0 million in commercial approvals, indicating robust local business investment.
+Compared to Greater Adelaide, Elizabeth has significantly less development activity, with an 86.0% decrease from the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.

-Despite this, building activity has accelerated in recent years, though it remains below national averages, which may reflect the area's maturity or possible planning constraints.
-New developments consist of approximately 85.0% detached houses and 15.0% townhouses or apartments, maintaining Elizabeth's traditional suburban character with a focus on family homes appealing to those seeking space.
+However, building activity has accelerated in recent years, though it remains below national averages, suggesting possible planning constraints.
+New development consists of 85.0% detached houses and 15.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
 Interestingly, developers are building more traditional houses than the current mix suggests (52.0% at Census), indicating continued strong demand for family homes despite density pressures.
 With around 322 people per dwelling approval, Elizabeth shows a developing market.
-According to the latest AreaSearch quarterly estimate, the area is projected to add approximately 3,836 residents by 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+Future projections estimate that Elizabeth will add 3,765 residents by 2041, based on the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development